Listen To Article

-The fact that Alexander was thought to be the Son of Zeus is significant and often underplayed as ‘myth’.
+The fact that Alexander was thought to be the Son of Zeus is often underplayed as ‘myth’.

 It is this class of demi-Gods that were entrusted with ruling mankind within the Anunnaki Kingdoms of Ancient times, and Alexander’s claim to be the Son of Zeus can be understood as an attempt to claim a legitimacy derived from this ancient form of Divine Kingship.

-The Sumerian Anunnaki Pantheon Of Gods In Greek Mythology
+The Sumerian Anunnaki Ancient Alien Pantheon Of Gods In Greek Mythology

 The comparisons extend as far as all the Greek Gods, and its significant to note the possibility exists that the Greek Pantheon was merely an evolution of the Ancient Sumerian Pantheon in the same way the Egyptian Pantheon was also a reflection of the Gods of Ancient Sumer with different names.

-The Anunnaki Gods of Greek Mythology then form the basis for the link between Alexander The Great And The Sumerian Anunnaki Gods leading to the capture of the Ancient Anunnaki lands of Egypt and Persia.
+The Anunnaki Gods of Greek Mythology then form the basis for the link between Alexander The Great And The Sumerian Anunnaki Gods.

 In 336 B.C., Alexander claimed the Macedonian throne.

-Alexander continued Macedonia’s ambitious march to conquer the World that had been begun by his Father, Phillip.
-Eventually Alexander conquered Persia and Egypt.
+Alexander continued Macedonia’s ambitious march against the Persians that had been begun by his Father, Phillip.

 What is interesting to note in Alexander’s conquests is the effort to which he went to reclaim the Ancient Anunnaki Kingdoms…Prior to marching on Egypt for instance, he is reported to have consulted with the Oracle of Amun Ra (The Silent One) whom we know as Marduk from theseries.